 Just remember to wear your face mask indoors and where you cannot maintain at least six feet from others while outdoors.

 Consider making your visit a longer one with a stay at a local hotel, motel, B&B or other property to enjoy a mini vacation.
-Check our Travel With Care page for important information about traveling to Maine during the pandemic.
+Check our Travel Protocols page for important information about traveling to Maine during the pandemic.